 Learner-centered Education: We create an interactive experience that responds to the interrelated personal and professional lives of our students.

 Social Justice: We commit to advancing equality and justice in our University, and in the local, national, and global communities impacted by our work.

 Transformational Learning: We inspire a re-examination of one’s world view and underlying assumptions to enable a deeper understanding of self and society.

-Fielding Graduate University does not discriminate on the basis of race, color, national origin, citizenship, religion, gender, sexual orientation, marital status, age, disability, medical condition, or veteran’s status in the administration of its educational programs, activities, admissions or employment policies.
+Fielding Graduate University does not discriminate on the basis of race, color, national origin, religion, sex, gender, gender expression, gender identity, gender transition status, pregnancy, physical or mental disability, medical condition (cancer-related or genetic characteristics), genetic information (including family medical history), ancestry, marital status, age, sexual orientation, citizenship, or service in the uniformed services, including protected veterans, or any other characteristic protected by law, in the administration of its educational programs, activities, or program policies.

-The university complies with federal and state equal opportunity laws and regulations, and through its policies declares harassment, which is based on individual differences (including sexual orientation), to be inconsistent with the university’s mission and educational goals.
+The university complies with federal and state equal opportunity laws and regulations, and through its policies declares harassment to be inconsistent with the university’s mission and educational goals.

 At least every five to seven years, each academic degree program of Fielding will engage in a formal program review.
 The Provost’s Office is responsible for maintaining the schedule for such reviews.
 When possible, program reviews will be synchronized with specialized accreditation reviews.
 At the Provost’s discretion, a specialized accreditation review may be substituted for the internal process.

 In keeping with the recommendations of the Council of Graduate Schools and the standards of the Western Association of Schools & Colleges, program reviews at Fielding will include:

 - A self-study in which the program analyzes its curriculum, modes of delivery, faculty resources, student retention and time to completion, and learning outcomes, and where it reviews assessment studies conducted since the last review.